Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 Especially if a large amount of money is involved, filing a local police report can help in some cases, particularly when identity theft or impersonation is part of the scam.

-If you shared personal info (like your SSN or bank account), consider freezing your credit and monitoring for suspicious activity using free tools from Equifax, Experian, or TransUnion.
+In case personal information (like your SSN or bank account), has been shared, freeze your credit cards, bank accounts and monitor for suspicious activity using free tools from Equifax, Experian, or TransUnion.

 Think You’ve Been Scammed Through Bitcoin on Cash App?